 - Spring Manor, 828 Spring St NE

-- An advisory committee has been established
+- An advisory committee has been established and meets monthly.

 - As a result of their participation in this project, several buildings have started their own walking clubs, where residents meet up once or twice a week to walk together.